 The loan may cover the costs associated with:

-- an application for a new Skilled Worker Visa for you or your dependants
+- a Skilled Worker Visa application or renewal

 - Immigration Health Surcharge (IHS) fees

 - an application for an approved English Language Test or UK National Information Centre for global qualifications and skills (UK ENIC) (formerly known as UK NARIC) fees

 - UK legal fees for immigration advice